adrian154/photobox/README.md

 **This project is not completed yet, come back later.**

 # TODO
+* Finish new pipeline
+* Make storage engines simply store/delete by filename, they don't need access to the whole versions object
+    * That logic should be handled in the upload route

 * Photography-specific features
     * Read EXIF/IPTC metadata
     * Support RAW upload